ubergonmx/better-all/README.md

 This quickly becomes unmanageable in real-world scenarios with many tasks and complex dependencies, not to mention the loss of readability.

+In real-world application code, there are more downsides of the naive approach and ad-hoc promise adjustments.
+[Give this a read](https://github.com/shuding/better-all/discussions/3) if you are still not convinced.

 ## Better `Promise.all`

 **This library solves it automatically:**